executors/executors/explanatory.md

 integrated with executors.
 As TM constructs are compound statements of the form `atomic_noexcept  | atomic_commit | atomic_cancel  {<compound-statement> }` and `synchronized  {<compound-statement> }`, it seems they can also apply with executors.

-## Fundamental Interactions with Executors via Customization Points
+## Fundamental Interactions with Executors via Execution Functions

 Some control structures (e.g., `solve`) will simply forward the executor to other lower-level control structures (`invert` and `multiply`) to create